 (example of a viSNE map that has been gated)

-While it is a typical workflow, manually gating the viSNE map is a somewhat labor-intensive and non-scalable process.
+The simplest workflow for defining groups from your viSNE map or other DR maps is to manually gate the map (as seen above using viSNE as an example).
+This is a great starting point as you are learning DR algorithms, but it is a somewhat labor-intensive, non-scalable, and subjective process.
 It can be challenging (just as in traditional sequential gating) to draw gates in places where there are subtle differences between adjacent populations.
-Furthermore, gates drawn on one viSNE map aren't portable to future analyses because of the stochastic nature of viSNE.
-Researchers interested in accelerating viSNE-based workflows should understand options for automated methods for categorizing viSNE maps.
+Furthermore, gates drawn on one DR map aren't portable to future analyses because of the stochastic nature of DR algorithms.
+Researchers interested in accelerating DR-based workflows should understand options for automated methods for categorizing dimensionality reduction maps.

 (methodological example of representing populations identified in a viSNE map as a heatmap with their component expression on each channel within the dataset)